 Tuatha de Danann Symbolism

 The Tuatha de Danann, an ancient race of Ireland, their name is symbolic of the “The Tribe of Danu”, a goddess of the Irish people.
 They are often associated with the fae, and are thought in fact to be part of what is thought of as ‘the shining host’.
-Unlike the garden fairies of England, with their gossamer wings and playful nature, the Celtic Tuatha de Danann are thought to be a far more noble folk.
+Unlike the garden fairies of England, with their gossamer wings and playful nature, the Celtic Tuatha de Danann are far more noble folk.

 They are thought to be tall of form, pale of skin, fair of hair, and regal of bearing.
 They count among their numbers the great Fairy King Nuada.
 He led them first to the shores of Ireland in “great dark clouds that landed upon the mountains in Connachta”.
 And their arrival cast a darkness over the sun for three days and nights.
 He led them in combat against the dark troll-like beasts that ruled the land when they arrived, the Fir Bolg.